auth0-lab/auth0-ai-js/examples/calling-apis/spa-with-backend-api/react-hono-ai-sdk/README.md

 ### 1. Auth0 Configuration

-1. Create an Auth0 Application:
+1. Create an Auth0 SPA Application:
    - Go to your [Auth0 Dashboard](https://manage.auth0.com/)
    - Create a new **Single Page Application**
    - Configure the following settings:
      - **Allowed Callback URLs**: `http://localhost:5173`
      - **Allowed Logout URLs**: `http://localhost:5173`
      - **Allowed Web Origins**: `http://localhost:5173`
-     - Make sure to Allow Refresh Token in Grant Types under Advanced Settings but you can disable "Allow Refresh Token Rotation"
+     - Make sure to Allow Refresh Token in Grant Types under Advanced Settings and that "Allow Refresh Token Rotation" is enabled

 2. Create an Auth0 API:
    - In your Auth0 Dashboard, go to APIs